aaronhuan/Resume/README.md

 EDUCATION
 Boston University| Boston MA Expected May 2026 Bachelor of Arts in Computer Science
-Relevant Coursework:Data Structures and Algorithms, Discrete Mathematics SUNY Binghamton| Vestal, NY August 2022 – May 2023 Bachelor of Arts in Biology, GPA: 3.369
+Relevant Coursework: Data Structures and Algorithms, Discrete Mathematics SUNY Binghamton| Vestal, NY August 2022 – May 2023 Bachelor of Arts in Biology, GPA: 3.369
 Relevant Coursework: Calculus 2, Introduction to Coding (Python), Programming in Action